Devenec/VisualArduino/README.md

 #### Contents

-+ Visual Studio project for writing Arduino programs
++ Arduino Project.zip, a Visual Studio project template for writing Arduino programs
-  + Single .ino source file
+  + With single .ino source file
++ Arduino.props, a property sheet for common properties of the microcontroller configurations

 The Visual Studio project has been created and tested with Visual Studio 2013.